403(b) vs. 401(k): A Deep Dive Into Their Similarities & Differences

 Employer Matching Contributions

 If the employee is 50 or older, the catch-up contribution is added to the total contribution limit.
-For 2022, the total contribution limit for participants 50 and older is $67,500.
 In 2023, the total contribution limit for the same participants rises to $73,500.

 But while the employee can contribute up to 100% of earned income into the plan, employers are subject to a limit.